Maik-Schulze/CCScripts/README.md

 Usage:
 - pastebin get prsnEEAi bootstrap
-- bootstrap [DEVICE-TYPE]

 turtleBootstrap.lua
 ---------

-This is effectively a copy of 'bootstrap.lua' that downloads more programs for the turtle in the Minecraft Mod ComputerCraft.
+A program that downloads more programs for the turtle.

 Usage:
 - github get Maik-Schulze/CCScripts/master/turtleBootstrap.lua turtleBootstrap